ousc/ng-prosemirror-adapter/README.md

 }
 ```

 🚀 Congratulations!
-You have built your first angu;ar widget view with prosemirror-adapter.
+You have built your first angular widget view with prosemirror-adapter.

 </details>

 ## API

-if you properly wrap your component with `NgProsemirrorAdaptorProvider`, and extends `NgProsemirrorEditor` or `NgProsemirrorNode` or `NgProsemirrorPlugin` or `NgProsemirrorWidget`, you can use `this.provider` to access the following APIs.
+if you properly wrap your component with `NgProsemirrorAdapterProvider`, and extends `NgProsemirrorEditor` or `NgProsemirrorNode` or `NgProsemirrorPlugin` or `NgProsemirrorWidget`, you can use `this.provider` to access the following APIs.
-else you can use @ViewChild to access the NgProsemirrorAdaptorProvider instance and use the following APIs.
+else you can use @ViewChild to access the NgProsemirrorAdapterProvider instance and use the following APIs.

 <details>